josealberto-arcos-sanchez/r-scikit-learn/README.md

 Then, if you don't already have it, you need to install Scikit-Learn with all its dependencies.
 You can find how to do it [here](http://scikit-learn.org/stable/install.html).

-Ideally, these two steps will be done by the **r-scikit-learn** package in the future.

 Once you are done, try to execute the previous example from R to see if everything is working fine.
-If not, go to the [reticulate repo] and try to find out what is failing.
+If not, go to the [reticulate repo](https://github.com/rstudio/reticulate) and try to find out what is failing.

+You can use any Python package with *reticulate*, and you can even use conda environments directly.
+See the *reticulate repo* for more instructions.

 <br>